 Grassley, along with another senator, Richard Durbin, introduced a legislation that aims to tighten the H1B visa norms and impose a number of restrictions, especially on Indian firms and their ability to use large numbers of visa holders without hiring a proportional number of US workers.

-- Pune Warriors retreat from the IPL - 20 hours ago
+- Paul Walker's autopsy completed - 20 hours ago